 Implementing Chrome Custom Tabs for GMetri Experiences

 To run GMetri experiences inside android apps, we recommend an implementation of Chrome Custom Tabs API.
-Detailed information on how to setup an android project with Chrome Custom Tabs can be found in this project.
+Detailed information on how to setup an android experience with Chrome Custom Tabs can be found in this experience.

 Also checkout this link if you need authentication on GMetri experiences within your android app.

-In your android project add the required dependencies for Chrome Custom Tabs.
+In your android experience add the required dependencies for Chrome Custom Tabs.
 Following is an example of gradle build dependencies:

 Information on how to install dependencies for other build systems are in the links below:

-ServiceConnectionCallback.java into your android project.
+ServiceConnectionCallback.java into your android experience.
 These files together provide the interface for chrome custom tabs to run GMetri experiences.

 ChromeCustomTabs.java implements 2 public methods: